Matrix-Free Geometric Multigrid Preconditioning Of Combined Newton-GMRES For Solving Phase-Field Fracture With Local

 which is solved with respect to

 for the Newton update $\delta U^{n,k+1}$ and the Lagrange multiplier $\lambda^{n,k+1}$.
 The solution is then updated via

 The Jacobian $ A'(U^{n,k})(\delta U^{n,k+1}, \Phi)$ is given by

-In combination with an iteration on the active set, we obtain scheme outlined in Algorithm \ref{alg:active_set_cont}.
+In combination with an iteration on the active set, we obtain the scheme outlined in Algorithm \ref{alg:active_set_cont}.

-The combined Newton active Fracture With set algorithm has two stopping criteria which have to be fulfilled: On one hand, the Newton residual has to be small enough while on the other hand the active set has to remain unchanged over two consecutive iterations.
-With the active set convergence, we ensure that we indeed applied the constraints in the right way.
+The combined Newton active set algorithm has two stopping criteria which have to be fulfilled: On one hand, the Newton residual has to be small enough while on the other hand the active set has to remain unchanged over two consecutive iterations.
+With the active set convergence criterion, we ensure that we indeed applied the constraints in the right way.
 Usually, the first prediction of the active set is very bad.
 Thus, we provide the final active set from the previous incremental step as initial active set for the next one.